A-Spot (AFE Zone): Location, Anatomy and Stimulation

 The Discovery of Dr. Chua Chee Ann

-His research showed that touching this spot sends a direct signal to the pelvic blood vessels.
-This signal causes the tissues to swell and produce natural fluid almost immediately.
-Dr. Chua proved that the body has a built-in reflex for arousal that is very reliable.
-His work showed that two-thirds of his patients felt a significant change after just one session.
-This discovery provided a new path for women to reclaim their sexual health.
+His research showed that touching this spot sends a direct signal to the pelvic blood vessels, causing the tissues to swell and produce natural fluid almost at once.
+Two-thirds of his patients felt a real change after just one session.
+This was a major finding for women’s health at the time.

 The Neurobiology of the AFE Zone